Welcome

 Welcome to Pilchuck Learning Center’s Bonhoeffer Botanical Gardens!

 And the fish disappear; the Gardens are a case study that the I-5 Freeway is the Northwest’s largest dam, that when it comes to streams, brooks, creeks, and rills, the rule is “Salmon to the West, No Salmon to the East.”
 Just south of the Gardens within a span of 300 yards you will find a small, dark, long pipe that drains our watershed across and under the freeway to the west, then 1/2 mile to the north, then back under the freeway again.
 Eleven miles of fish habitat could be immediately restored if the Government were to replace these lengthy 1 and 2’ diameter pipes (or allow the creek to stay on the east side of the freeway).
 Box culverts would restore 100s of miles of salmon habitat just on the I-5 north of Seattle.
 There were but a million people here in 1945, now we have 8x that amount.
 Forecasts are for 40 million people in the Puget Sound trough (Ashland to Vancouver BC) by 2045.
 A 10-cent gasoline tax could purchase every box culvert needed … and the evidence that the demand for automobile fuel is inelastic is obvious.
-In the meantime, the federal, state, and county maps show the Exit 215 Campus without streams and that fish habitat is miles away to the north (water flows north here); just don’t tell that to the river otter you may see here in the Gardens (as cutthroat and rainbow trout have returned).
-Maps of Freeborn Church (west fork) Creek are purposeful misrepresentations. lyingmapIf you believe your government does not lie to you, look at the creek maps of this area.
+In the meantime, the Federal, state, and county maps show the Exit 215 Campus without streams and that fish habitat is miles away to the north (water flows north here); just don’t tell that to the river otter you may see here in the Gardens (as cutthroat and rainbow trout have returned).
+Maps of Freeborn Church (west fork) Creek are purposeful misrepresentations, often misnamed;lyingmap if you believe your government does not lie to you, look at the creek maps of this area.
 No other watershed in western Washington is so misleadingly mapped.
-(View the Stillaguamish Tribe’s support and recommendation.
-A 2021 note 12 years later: the Tribe’s and PLC’s request to see Church Creek’s waters flow as they did for 10,000 years has been ignored.
-Salmon could be returned so easily to these waters; does no one care?)

-Northwest Snohomish County is a magic place: Pilchuck Tree Farm with its Tatoosh Water Company; Pilchuck Glass School alumni dominate this area (if in Washington DC, visit the Smithsonian’s Renwick Museum where PGS artists also dominate); even the 11 small Lutheran church buildings, just like our site’s, within a 10-mile radius, speak to the days when people walked to their store, restaurant, school and church.
-(The red farmhouse by the proposed History Farm, outdoor museum, site was a restaurant and brothel; the name “Freeborn*” was that of the one room elementary school that sat a few yards to the north on 24th.)
+Northwest Snohomish County is a magic place: Pilchuck Tree Farm with its Tatoosh Water Company; Pilchuck Glass School alumni dominate this area (if in Washington DC, visit the Smithsonian’s Renwick Museum where PGS artists also dominate); even the 11 small Lutheran church buildings, just like our site’s, within a 10 mile radius, speak to the days when people walked to their store, restaurant, school and church.
+(The red farmhouse by the Heritage Orchard was a restaurant and brothel, the name “Freeborn*” was that of the one room elementary school that sat a few yards to the north on 24th.)
 As boys, the sites’ caretaker (and I) played in Freeborn Church, Freedom, and Fisher Creeks, fished for trout, and watched the salmon run.

 (*Freeborn as in C.S.
 Lewis’ Willing Slaves …,